-Our spay/neuter clinic is open only on Wednesdays.
+Our spay/neuter clinic is open only on Fridays.
 Dr. Loughmiller and her vet tech work in Bedford and Indianapolis the rest of the week.
 Dr. Loughmiller can perform an average of 16-18 surgeries each Wednesday.
 To request an appointment, click here.
 Female dogs are the longest surgery so those spots each Wednesday fill up quickly.
 The shortest surgery is male cats and they can fit in almost any Wednesday.

 What happens after my pet has surgery?
 What do I need to know?